 Yes.
 Minnesota dog attack law allows for compensation for a dog attack, even if the dog does not physically bite you.
 As a St. Paul dog bite lawyer, we have obtained numerous settlements for these types of cases.
 For example, attorney Isaac Tyroler obtained a settlement of $190,000.00 for a postal carrier who broke her wrist and required surgery after a dog jumped on her and knocked her down.
 He also obtained an $80,000 settlement for a woman who suffered a back injury after being knocked down by a dog.

 Minnesota appellate courts have ruled that Minnesota dog attack victims are allowed to recover from the dog owner in these situations.
 For example, in Morris v.
 Weatherly, the Minnesota Court of Appeals held that when a dog jumped at a postal carrier and caused a back injury, the dog owner was responsible for causing the injuries, even when the dog did not make physical contact with the postal carrier.

 These types of injuries happen commonly, especially in summer when people are walking dogs on trails with runners and bikers.
 Unfortunately, insurance companies will often fight these Minnesota dog attack claims even though the law clearly states that a dog owner is responsible for your injuries.
-When you suffer dog attack injuries, you should hire an experienced St. Paul dog attack attorney to protect your rights.
+When you suffer dog attack injuries, you should hire an experienced St. Paul dog attack attorney who has experience winning dog bite law settlements to protect your rights.